 Teaching

-I also often speak on the subject of women’s advancement, mentorship, and the ecosystem of professionals transforming our industry.
+I also often speak about how I built Madame Architect and the ecosystem of professionals transforming our industry.
 I try to engage with students as much as possible, from participating on juries, to visiting and speaking to classes.
 So many wonderful people have given me guidance, that I take every chance that I can to pay it forward!
 One of my favorite things was a workshop I led for Kids Worldwide and the River Fund to introduce little ones to architecture.
-From time to time, I also take part in projects such as the Rosie Reborn campaign, and Autodesk’s documentary, “Voices of Change: Women in Architecture in Design”.
+From time to time, I also take part in projects such as the Rosie Reborn campaign (watch the video here!), and Autodesk’s documentary, “Voices of Change: Women in Architecture in Design”.